build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

     //...
 ```

 Take a look at what the `processStreamingOutput` function does (some parts of the code omitted for brevity). `InvokeModelWithResponseStreamOutput` provides us access to a channel of events (of type [types.ResponseStream](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime/types#ResponseStream)) which contains the event payload.
-This is nothing but a `JSON` formatted string with the partially generated response by the LLM - we convert it into a `Response` struct.
+This is nothing but a `JSON` formatted string with the partially generated response by the LLM; we convert it into a `Response` struct.

-We invoke the `handler` function (it prints the partial response to the console) and make sure we keep building the complete response as well by adding the partial bits - the complete response is finally returned from the function.
+We invoke the `handler` function (it prints the partial response to the console) and make sure we keep building the complete response as well by adding the partial bits.
+The complete response is finally returned from the function.

 ```go
 func processStreamingOutput(output *bedrockruntime.InvokeModelWithResponseStreamOutput, handler StreamingOutputHandler) (Response, error) {